Namecheap vs GoDaddy: which one is better for you?

 Namecheap vs GoDaddy performance

 When comparing their performance, Namecheap and GoDaddy demonstrated impressive speed and reliability.
-Namecheap excelled at loading websites faster, but GoDaddy outperformed when handling increased traffic.
+Namecheap excelled at website loading speeds, but GoDaddy outperformed when handling increased traffic.

 Website speed

-The results for the website hosted by Namecheap were as follows: the TTFB was 0.404 seconds, the LCP was 1.188 seconds, and the Speed Index was 1.103 seconds.
+The results for the website hosted by Namecheap were as follows: the TTFB was 0.373s, the LCP was 1.254s, and the speed index was 0.879s.

 Stress testing

-To evaluate how well both providers handle increased website traffic, I conducted a stress test by sending 50 Virtual Users (VUs) over a period of 5 minutes and 12 seconds.
+To evaluate how well both providers handle increased website traffic, with the help of the research team, I conducted a stress test by sending 50 virtual users (VUs) over a period of 5 minutes.

 Namecheap managed the traffic impressively, with no HTTP failures and stable performance under load.
-It achieved a peak request rate of 46 requests per second and a 95th percentile (P95) response time of 319 milliseconds, handling 95% of requests within this time.
+It achieved a peak request rate of 42 requests per second and a 95th percentile (P95) response time of 188ms, handling 95% of requests within this time.
 Overall, Namecheap demonstrated consistent performance without issues.

 Hosting management: ease of use